Sailing Knots

 While a bit of a mouthful, this useful knot is used to secure a rope to a fixed object such as a pole.
 The tail of the rope is wrapped around an object (this is the ‘round turn’) and secured to the standing part with two hitches (the tail end is passed over and under the standing part, twice).

-If you are interested in learning how to tie knots for sailing, and the correct knots to use for different applications, then why not come along to one of our RYA approved Practical Sailing Courses.
-As well as learning about boating knots and uses, you will also be taught all sorts of practical skills vital for anyone who wants to sail safely.
+If you are interested in learning how to tie these knots, and the correct knots to use for different applications, then why not come along to one of our RYA approved Practical Sailing Courses.
+You will learn all sorts of practical skills vital for anyone who wants to sail safely.

 Get more out of sailing!
 Take a course and then #takethehelm.
 We can help you with your next step, just fill in the form and ask the question!